robertbrook/the-island/the-island.md

 I can't remember falling further into the water.
 I can only remember coming up, slowly, without effort.
 I turned to see the boat fall suddenly, then rise.
 No-one called.
 Neither did I call.
 I turned again as the waves hid it and I rose.
 The stars rose and fell with me.
 The few lights the boat showed slewed and fell away, then back, then ... no, now they were stars.

+I couldn't tell when I was in the water - it was as though the sky and the sea were of the same stuff.
+If I was in the air, I fell slowly - if I was in the water, I did not feel it as an encumbrance.
+Certainly I did not fear drowning, though I imagined I might drown.
+But I was not afraid of that.
+Not because I was brave, or that I didn't think I would drown - but for some other reason I could not tell.

 The boat loomed up, fell towards me and blackened out the sky.
 I fell into it and a waves passed.
 I turned, again.
 The boat showed another side, suddenly much further off.
 The waves took me up to show the top-lights touch the dawn horizon, then disappear.
 The boat fell away completely, save for the resumed but irregular call of the engine.

 The sound of the sea rose and the other sounds faded.
 Just as I thought I had seen the last of it, the boat appeared again, rolling up between troughs.
 The horizon wheeled about and the boat resolved into something more solid.
 The waves fell and rose around it, but it no longer moved.
 It flattened, lengthened, lightened.
 Soundlessly, the boat appeared as a shore on which the waves - some way off - were breaking.
 I fell beneath the water.